 If you are scheduled for an inpatient stay, or if you are a family member inquiring about items that can or can not be brought onto the unit, here is a list of items that you can and can not bring.

 Four Winds Saratoga strives to involve the entire family in the patient’s treatment whenever possible.
 Family participation is an integral component to our multi-modal treatment approach.

-Visiting hours vary on each individual unit.
+Visiting is encouraged during each inpatient unit's visiting hours.
 You will receive a schedule of unit visiting hours upon admission.
 Alternate visiting arrangements can be made with the therapist or nurse manager.

 Please note: All visitors must have a visitor badge to be permitted access to an inpatient unit.
 Visitors need to stop in the Woodlawn building to obtain a visitor’s pass from the operator/receptionist.
 A form of personal identification (driver’s license, photo ID; credit card etc.) will need to be provided to obtain a visitor badge.
 The badge needs to be worn at all times while on hospital grounds, and it is required to enter inpatient buildings.
 Visitors are required to sign in and out of the unit on the visitor logbook, which is located at the nursing station.
 Prior to visiting, please review the complete list of Visitor Guidelines.

-There are telephones provided on each unit for patient use.
+Telephones are provided on each unit for patient use.
 Telephone times vary on each unit.
 Please refer to the unit guidelines for more information.

 Patients may send mail but must provide their own postage.
 Patients can also receive mail.
 Mail can be addressed to you in this way: